AzorAha1/FMC-Database/README.md

-read me file for fmc project by faisal adam and Aliyu Abubakar
+read me file for fmc project by faisal adam and Aliyu Abubaka